 Website Development Costs-The Company capitalizes certain costs to develop its websites when preliminary development efforts are successfully completed, management has authorized and committed project funding, and it is probable that the project will be completed and the software will be used as intended.
 Such costs are amortized on a straight-line basis over the estimated useful life of the related assets, which approximates two years.
 Costs related to preliminary project activities and post-implementation activities are expensed as incurred.
-The Company capitalized approximately \$0.5 million for each of the years ended January 31, 2016 and 2015, respectively.
+The Company capitalized approximately \$0.4 million and \$0.5 million of website development costs in fiscal 2017 and 2016, respectively.